hakxcore/termux-snippets/README.md

 ## INSTALLATION

-For installation copy this commands.
+For installation copy these commands.
 - only usable for termux if you wanna snippets for debian OS use: [Bash-Snippets](https://github.com/alexanderepstein/Bash-Snippets)

 ```bash